eCobalt Solutions - Know What You Are Buying

 Not to mention, there have been huge issues over child labor mining involved with extracting cobalt for the global supply chain, which has prompted companies like Apple (NASDAQ:AAPL) to crack down and do a more stringent job of monitoring where their supply is coming from.

 Investors/speculators who want to avoid the stigma and risks associated with investing in regions such as the DRC may in turn elect to place their bets on ECSIF as a perceived safer alternative, which again in the right market environment can cause the share price to greatly decouple from fundamentals as hot money flows into/out of the stock.
-As a retail investor, my own view to take is that I am always operating from a disadvantaged position, and there are many games being played with the share price on a regular basis; again, it is important to establish an investment thesis that is grounded in reality because the markets will find ways to heavily distort the image.
+As a retail investor, my own view to take is that I am always operating from a disadvantaged position, and there are many games being played with the share price on a regular basis; again, it is prudent to establish an investment thesis that is grounded in reality because the markets will find ways to heavily distort the image.

 In regards to progress, eCobalt Solutions is currently working on a Pre-Feasibility Study (PFS), which is expected to be completed sometime in Q2 of 2017.
 The company recently raised C$17.25 million in a bought deal financing, at C$1.00/share.